-Of course they can!
+Of course, they can!

 It is pure human nature to mimic each other.
 That’s how we learn!
-When we fence with advanced fencers, we tend to repeat and copy their moves or elements on some degree – especially children, who do this on a more instinctive level rather than a cerebral one.
+When we fence with advanced fencers, we tend to repeat and copy their moves or elements to some degree – especially children, who do this on a more instinctive level rather than a cerebral one.

 By attending a class with more advanced fencers, children new to the sport will experience a subtle and natural form of learning through imitation during the exercises and bouting.
-The problem with this process of learning is that mimicking behaviour can only go so far – the student may see the movements of the advanced fencer, but miss the subtleties of the technique.
+The problem with this process of learning is that mimicking behavior can only go so far – the student may see the movements of the advanced fencer, but miss the subtleties of the technique.
 Or they may learn an incorrect method or bad habit.
 Unfortunately in group lessons, there are many fencers so the coach cannot fix every mistake that occurs.
 These habits then become ingrained in the fencer and are difficult to unlearn later on.
 After all, it’s easier to learn a new good habit than to unlearn a bad one!

 This is why we stress that fencers who want to compete need the benefit of private lessons.
 Nearly all competitive fencers around the world incorporate private lessons into their regular weekly training routine.
 Often fencers will take additional private lessons before an important competition to prepare themselves.

 Private lessons do require added time and expense, so we suggest that you don’t engage in them unless you or your child is serious about the sport and wants to make this obligation.
 We recommend that you discuss how private lessons can be incorporated into your training with your club coach.